-Stephanie joined the Oma Rāpeti family in June 2017 and has been welcomed into our senior team as Assistant Manager in 2019.
-Steph is currently our acting Centre Manager while Malenka takes Maternity Leave.
+Stephanie joined the Oma Rāpeti family in June 2017 and stepped up into the Centre Management role when our manager left on maternity leave.
 She holds a Bachelor of Education from the University of Auckland and a Diploma of Teaching (Early Childhood) from Auckland College of Education.
 After more than twenty years of teaching, Stephanie completed Dance with Me in the Heart Level One in 2017.
 She is passionate about building authentic relationships with children and their families and loves nothing more than observing children totally engrossed in their play.

 "Be careful what you teach.
 It might interfere with what they are learning."